DatasiteLabs/ds-labs-local-setup/README.md

 1. Checks the OS software update for updates and prompts you to install them.
 1. Checks for the package manager and installs it if it is not found.
 It will pause so you can execute any commands instructed by the package manager.
 Once complete you can type 'cont' to continue.
 1. Output the next steps to continue installing from the newly downloaded repository.

+> [!NOTE]
+> Follow the instructions in the output to continue from within the downloaded repository.

 ## Background Information